 “The word ‘cunt’ comes to mind,” Nio answered.

 Everyone turned.
 Nio had a pair of needles in Beckham’s back and was trying to wrangle the squirming jellyfish inside the domelike cyst.
 The little Pomeranian barked and growled at Guillermo’s feet, and he kicked it like a soccer ball and stormed toward Nio.
 The dog squealed and bounced off the desk and landed on Beckham.
-The sudden pressure triggered the cyst and four translucent arms of mucus shot outward, sticking to whatever obstructed their path: the back of a computer screen, a vent under the narrow window, Dell’s chest.
-The fourth and final forced the little dog into the air and pinned it the ceiling, its tiny legs squirming.
+The sudden pressure ruptured the cyst and four translucent arms of mucus shot outward under pressure, sticking to whatever obstructed their path: the back of a computer screen, a vent under the narrow window, Dell’s chest.
+The fourth and final forced the little dog into the air and pinned it the ceiling.

 Ticity screamed, first at the dog, then at the mucal tube attached to Dell’s chest.
 Dell screamed at his chest, then at the dog, then at his chest again as the squirming jellyfish in Beckham’s back undulated like a worm up the tube attached to the vent.
 Nio went to grab it, but Guillermo came for her with the gun.
 She spun on her knees and knocked it to the side with one hand while stabbing him in the chest with a needle.
 She pressed the plunger and he collapsed instantly to his knees.
 He shook his head.
 He tried to speak, but his words were slurred.

 “Fuck.”
 Nio looked up as the undulating organism, like a jellyfish, disappeared through the grates of the vent.
+Several smaller ones, no larger than garden snails, crawled out of Beckham’s back and onto the floor.
 “Fuckfuckfuckfuck.”

 She ran to Dell and pulled the stiff, slimy mucus off his chest.
 The giant cyst hadn’t erupted at random.
 It had sensed temperature variations, hoping one was an exit.
 Humans were warm, and Dell was the tallest there.
 The computer screen exhaled hot air from its vent.
 And of course the vent near the ceiling had been blasting the heat for the sick girl.
-It was the hottest.
+It had the greatest differential to the surrounding room.

 Ticity had her hands on Guillermo, who swayed on his knees and mumbled in long, slow vowels.